 STI vs. STD: Know The Difference

 Try to remember when you first heard the term sexually transmitted disease (STD).
-You were probably sitting through an awkward and mediocre sexed class back in middle school, no?
-Whether it’s pop culture’s depiction of STDs or the poor handling of sex education, society has developed a preconceived stigma against STDs, viewing them as dirty and deplorable.
-All of a sudden, we’re introduced to this new term sexually transmitted infection (STI), and think, “but aren’t they the same thing?
+You were probably sitting through an awkward and mediocre Sex Education class back in middle school, no?
+Whether it’s the taboo of talking about sex or the ineffective way of teaching safer sex, society has developed a preconceived stigma against STDs, viewing them as dirty and deplorable.
+All of a sudden, we’re introduced to this new term sexually transmitted infection (STI), and think, “but aren’t they the same thing?”.

 Before we bring out our torches and pitchforks against the nasty STIs and STDs of the world, let’s thoroughly educate ourselves about them first.
 This article will explain the fundamental difference between STIs and STDs and why we should get rid of this ridiculous stigma against them.